californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Collect Case Information

 To find the case file, requesters will need to submit an application to the courthouse where the case is filed.
-Pursuant to California Rules of Court (10.851), each trial court in California assigns the task of managing trial records to the court clerk.
+Under the California Rules of Court (10.851), each trial court in California assigns the task of managing trial records to the court clerk.
 It’s important that formal requests include as much information as possible, such as the case number or name of the parties involved (as stated on the record).

 Each county maintains records of all the cases that have been processed in the court.
 Members of the public who do not already have a case number or know where the case was tried, may need to visit different county courthouses to check their criminal index or search through their court files.
 For California counties with multiple courts, the master index for cases can be found by visiting the main court.

-Note: Cases involving state laws can only be found in county superior courts while federal criminal court records are maintained by the U.S district court for the region.
+Note: Cases involving state laws can be found in county superior courts while federal criminal court records are maintained by the U.S district court for the region.

 Step 3.
 Visit the Courthouse and Submit a Request

 A formal request is required to access court records.
 To simplify and expedite the process, many of the courts in California provide guidelines for requesting records.
 This may include a specified fee for records as well as a convenient application form.
-For instance, to obtain Orange County California criminal court records, interested parties must submit a completed copy request form at the nearest Justice Center, detailing the case number, case name, requester’s name, and contact address.
+For instance, to obtain Orange County California criminal court records, interested parties must typically submit a completed copy request form at the nearest Justice Center, detailing the case number, case name, requester’s name, and contact address.

 Step 4.
 Pay Fees to Obtain Copies